au-research/raido/doc/security/api-key.md

 creates ephemeral api-tokens for an API client to use, but we'd have to setup a machine-to-machine OAuth2 flow - contact us if you're keen on that.

+## api-keys and api-tokens across environments

+One benefit of the api-token approach is that we can use the same api-key (and same app-user records for human users too).

+Note that the actual api-tokens don't work across environments.
+If you decode an api-token, you will note that the environment that created the api-token is embedded as the `issuer` claim.
+An api-token issued in PROD env cannot be used in DEMO and vice-versa (the environments also use different signing keys for the actual JWT).

+But; an api-token issued in DEMO will continue to work in DEMO even after a DB refresh from PROD.
+This  works as long as the api-key was present in PROD before the DB snapshot was taken and the api-key has not been disabled.